UK road tax rules for 2021 explained

 If your car has an engine less than 1,549cc in capacity, it’s liable for annual VED of £170.
 Meanwhile, if you have your sights set on an older car with more power, even exotic sports cars or big SUVs cost just £280 to tax if registered before 1 March 2001.
 The same car registered after that could easily cost twice as much in tax.

-Since 1 April 2017, all cars over 40 years old are considered to be historic vehicles and aren’t liable for VED.
+Since 1 April 2017, all cars over 40 years old are considered to be historic vehicles and, so aren’t liable for VED.

 Driving without tax